-At ENMAX, we're lighting the way to a brighter energy future.
+We're proud to be honoured with these awards that align with our purpose of lighting the way to a brighter energy future.

 On behalf of the ENMAX Board of Directors and Executive Team, thank you for your ongoing support.